 The Cottage is a new venue for weddings and meetings.
 Click on link on the sidebar to learn more.

 Located on the grounds of the Dr. Charles Green Caples House in historic Columbia City, the Knapp Social Center, filled with antiques and overlooking the Columbia River, is a unique and lovely setting for weddings, anniversary celebrations, reunions, and club or business conferences.
 Occupying an entire city block, our park-like grounds are ideal for outdoor functions.
-With an expansive view of the river, your gathering is further enhanced by vistas of flowers, ancient apple and pear trees, and a charming Country Store that shares the property with the Caples House, which was built in 1870.
+With an expansive view of the river, your gathering is further enhanced by vistas of flowers, ancient apple and pear trees that shares the property with the Caples House, which was built in 1870.

 Our large meeting room, paneled in warm woods with its inviting fireplace, will comfortably accommodate your large group and we offer a fully equipped kitchen with the use of dishes, silver, coffee makers, plus tables and chairs.

-There is a small admissions charge to the museum.
-Please call the museum for specific information or for other inquiries.
+There is a small admissions charge to tour the museum complex.
+Please call the museum for specific information or to inquire about events and venue rentals.